ewels/clusterflow/docs/installation.md

 	 cf --add_genome

 Genome paths are stored within files called `genomes.config` which are stored in the same directories as `clusterflow.config`.
 Within this file, each path is described with `@genome_path` followed by a unique IDy used when submitting the Cluster Flow run (eg. `--genome GRCh37`).
 These are then followed by an absolute path.
-Optionally, species and assembly can be added after this (see [example](https://github.com/ewels/clusterflow/blob/master/genomes.config.example "Browse the example genomes file on GitHub")).
+Optionally, species and assembly can be added after this (`genomes.config.example`).

 There are four types of paths that can be specified: